Sergey Mironov: Life and career

 In 1967 he joined the Komsomol.

 In the 1970s, Mironov served in the airborne troops in the Soviet Army.
 In 1973 he was elected as deputy secretary committee of the Komsomol on ideological educational work at the Leningrad Mining Institute.
 After graduating from the Institute he worked as an engineer-geophysicist.
 After a brief time of working as an entrepreneur, he entered politics and, in 1994, was elected deputy of the Saint Petersburg Legislative Assembly.
-In June 2000, he was elected vice-Chairman of the Saint Petersburg Legislative Assembly and, in 2001, entered the Federation Council of Russia as a representative of Saint Petersburg.
+In June 2000, he was elected vice-chairman of the Saint Petersburg Legislative Assembly and, in 2001, entered the Federation Council of Russia as a representative of Saint Petersburg.
 In December 2001, Mironov was elected to be a Speaker of the Federation Council.
 Since February 2003, Mironov has been the Chairman of the Council of Inter-Parliamentary Assembly of States – members of the Commonwealth of Independent States and since April 2003 – Chairman of the Russian Party of Life.
 Sergey Mironov is from Saint Petersburg.

 Mironov was a candidate in the 2004 presidential election.
 He was not considered to be a serious candidate and was quoted as saying: "We all want Vladimir Putin to be the next president."
 He polled less than one per cent of the vote.

 In October 2006, he became the leader of the new left-wing opposition party A Just Russia (Справедливая Россия), which was formed by uniting Rodina, Mironov's Russian Party of Life, and the Russian Pensioners' Party.
-This effectively makes him the leader of the opposition as the three parties together would be stronger than the Communist Party of the Russian Federation.
+This effectively makes him the leader of the opposition as the three parties together would be stronger than the officially opposing Communist Party of the Russian Federation.

-Mironov has several times proposed an amendment to the Russian constitution that would allow the President to be elected for 3 consecutive five or seven year terms.
+Mironov has proposed several times an amendment to the Russian constitution that would allow the President to be elected for 3 consecutive five or seven year terms.
 In 2007, Boris Gryzlov, leader of the rival United Russia party, said that changing the constitution would be unacceptable.

 In the March 2012 presidential election, he received 3.86% of the votes.

 During the 2022 Russian invasion of Ukraine, he referred to the Ukrainian government as a "Nazi regime" that "had to be destroyed".

 In January 2023 he posted a photo of himself posing with a sledgehammer branded with Wagner Group logo atop an engraving of a pile of skulls.
 This sledgehammer was presented to him by the Wagner Group.

 Russians critical of the 2022 Russian mobilization have used social media and other electronic means (e.g. Twitter) to enquire en masse Russia's top officials, who support war with Ukraine and mobilization, whether they themselves or their sons would go to the front.
 Most of them refused to answer or gave excuses, such as Mironov.

 In late 2022, Russian opposition politician Nikita Yuferev accused Mironov of violating Russia's 2022 war censorship laws.